Search the site

 Exploring Norwich, ‘City of Stories’

 Norwich is a UNESCO City of Literature, celebrating its strong literary history and vibrant contemporary literary scene.
 The National Centre for Writing, based at the beautiful Dragon Hall (a historic medieval trading hall, built around 1430) runs literary events and open days to explore the unique building.
 They also run family days during school holidays, which include games, book-related activities, creative play led by local artists and performers.
 Dragon Hall is open to the public outside of events and creative writing workshops.
-Drop in visitor hours are 10am to 3pm on Sunday to Wednesday each week.
+Check their site for current open times.